jacobjulagay/COVID-19_vaccine/README.md

 2. Moderna Vaccine Results
 3. Pfizer Vaccine Results

 In order to obtain the 3 datasets below, I had to use Selenium because these datasets did not have any API endpoints.
-[CDC](https://covid.cdc.gov/covid-data-tracker/#vaccination-demographic)
+[Covid-19 Vaccinations in the US - Demographic](https://covid.cdc.gov/covid-data-tracker/#vaccination-demographic)
 1. Race/Ethnicity of People Fully Vaccinated
 2. Age Groups of People Fully Vaccinated
 3. Sex of People Fully Vaccinated